The Top 5 Magazine Fed Shotguns

 Magazine fed shotguns were one of my favorite developments in 2018.
 They existed well before 2018, but really seem to have come into their own when companies like Remington and Mossberg both put out magazine fed shotguns, and many smaller companies upped their game to compete.
 So what are my top 5 magazine fed shotguns?

-MAG FED SHOTGUN: PERSONAL TOP FIVE
+MAGAZINE FED SHOTGUN: PERSONAL TOP FIVE

 Mossberg 590M Family